cunningham-lab/neurocaas/CONTRIBUTING.md

 If you discover an issue with a particular analysis implementation, please label the issue with the name of that analysis.

 # Attribution
-This contribution guideline is based on the contributing template provided at https://github.com/nayafia/contributing-template.
+This contribution guideline is based on the contributing template provided at https://github.com/nayafia/contributing-template, and draws heavily from the examples cited there.